 Breathing new life to a classic is an ideal way to hit two trends at once; sustainable and sensuality.
 A buttoned velvet headboard or antique bedhead in a fresh new colour or pattern can add a low-key luxurious dimension.
 A velvet headboard adds an especially cocooning feel to a scheme as it’s likely to come in contact with the skin and add to the overall sense of indulgence.
 For the ultimate boudoir consider a valance piped with velvet, a velvet quilt or even, if you love a little drama, velvet bed curtains.
 Just keep the look modern with an arresting shade, like this bed from Sofas and Stuff upholstered in Brass from Omega velvet.

-Traditional florals have come out of cold, given an update by appearing on soft velvets.
+Traditional florals have come out of the cold; given an update by appearing on soft velvets.
 Classic prints can now be combined with the benefits of modern materials, making them ideal for velvet curtains or blinds.
 By combing velvet with a shocking pink lining or a sharp yellow linen trim, when pulled back or seen from outside, they can add a contemporary verve.
 Use them with strong paint colours such as this teal blue to bring out the best in both.

 Dining in style